kbull136/asg-02-instructions/milestone-02.md

 - [ ] the navigation menu is a "standard" menu at Laptop L size

-- [ ] the navigation menu contains working links to the Home, About, Country, City, Photo, and Registration pages
+- [ ] the navigation menu contains working links to the Home, About, Country, ~~City~~, Photo, and Registration pages

 ### The Country Page Requirements